hfoley/SynapseLoad/CreateResources/readme.md

 ## Script List
 1. 01ResourceGroupCreate.ps1 - Script to create a resource group in your Azure subscription.
-2. 02AzureSQLDBCreate.ps1 - Script to create the Azure SQL Database to store the metadata table
+2. 02AzureSQLDBCreate.ps1 - Script to create the Azure SQL Database to store the metadata table.
+You will get prompted during the running of the script - that will setup/supply your SQL admin user/password.
 3. 03AzureADLSCreate.ps1 - Script to create the Azure Data Lake Storage (gen 2) to store the parquet files for loading
 4. 04ADF-CreateADF.ps1 - Script to create the Azure Data Factory
 5. 05SynapseCreate.ps1 - Script to create the Azure Synapse SQL pool (formerly Azure SQL Data Warehouse)